 Senedd election 2026

-↓ How is the Senedd (Welsh Parliament) changing in 2026?
+↓ How did the Senedd (Welsh Parliament) change in 2026?

 Voting information